salwil/effective_sw_testing_hs22/labAssignment2/max_long/README.md

 # Instructions

-For the following problem and its implementation, you have to (recommended: follow the order below):
+For the following problem and its implementation, you have to (recommended) follow the order below:

 1. Use **property-based testing** techniques to derive tests for this method, using [jqwik](https://jqwik.net/) as a platform.
 In the documentation